jeertmans/dfo/README.md

 Here is a small **TO-DO** list of things  that I would like to work on:

-- [ ] Improve docs
-- [ ] Benchmark against autodiffs
 - [ ] Create features for `primitive`, `forward` and `backward`
-- [ ] Add more needed impl. for Differentiable trait: to and from tuple
-- [ ] Create tests and benchmarks
-- [ ] Implement other traits, until `Float` is implemented
-- [ ] Reorganize and clean crate
 - [ ] Create examples for multiple inputs, multiple outputs, ndarrays, and more
 - [ ] Go for backward autodiff